Luming-L/CEG/README.md

 A possible workflow for building supermatrix:

- 1. Find ‘universal single-copy’ orthologues across taxa.
+ 1. Find ‘universal single-copy’ orthologues across the taxonomic group.
+ 2. Make a multiple alignment of each orthogroup, separately.
+ 3.

 # Requirements